Does Your Board "Get" Your Financials?

 The statement of activities (the income statement) is another commonly circulated financial document.
 It generally starts with total support and revenue, including reclassifications from restricted to unrestricted.
 Then expenses, including program, management and general and fundraising, are deducted to arrive at the overall change in net assets.

 A bar chart is a good way to present this information: It can visually compare current revenues and expenses with those of previous periods.
-By updating the bar graphs on, say, a monthly basis, you can help non-financial board members easily compare revenues and expenses to the budget on a continuing basis.
+By updating the bar graphs on, say, a monthly basis, you can help financial novices easily compare revenues and expenses to the budget on a continuing basis.

 Your annual budget assumes a particular level of support and revenue.
 If you don't obtain certain grants — or if you sell less in program services than anticipated — your board will need to revisit anticipated expenses and make adjustments accordingly.
 An informational graphic is one way to quickly relay a heads-up.